-Actually, they’re not ghosting you and here’s why
+Actually, he’s not ghosting you (6 Signs)

-Ghosting was very rarely a term associated with dating because the behavior has always existed – the behavior actually isn’t anything new.
-Ghosting came about when the behavior was exhibited in a committed, long-term relationship or mutual, *exclusive* and emotional investment had been established.
-So I really don’t want to be the one to say this but I feel it’s necessary: the label itself is widespread in dating today because people are attaching prematurely. *AGAIN, I’m not condoning ghosting behavior, but we need to better understand both sides to the problem.
+So I really don’t want to be the one to say this but I feel it’s necessary: the label itself is widespread in dating today because 1. people are taking rejection too personally and 2. people are investing and attaching prematurely. *AGAIN, I’m not condoning ghosting behavior, but we need to better understand both sides to the problem.

 The Dating Manual - Self-help Printable Workbook Created by theMRSingLink LLC